Built in 1972, by the Marinette Marine Corporation of Marinette, Wisconsin (hull #816) as the YTB-816 (Campti) for the United States Navy.

 In 2014, the tug was acquired by Foreign Interests.
 However, the tug was abandoned by the new owners in Florida.
 Her current, and or final disposition is unknown.

-In 2019, she was acquired by the Harvard Construction Company of Lucedale, Mississippi.
-Where the tug was renamed as the Laura Gail.
+In 2014, she was acquired by Harvard's Construction LLC. of Lucedale, Mississippi.
+Where she was renamed as the Laura Gail.

 She was powered by a single, Fairbanks Morse diesel engine.
 With a Western 270MRB reduction gear, at a ratio of 5:6:1.
 Turning a single, 144(in) by 89(in), stainless steel propeller.
 For a rated 2,000 horsepower.